 When you want to overcome expectations from others, sometimes all you need to do is look within yourself, know yourself, and most importantly understand who you are.

 A short soul reading for a joyful and more fulfilling relationship with ourselves, and others.
 The fire and ice, the wonderful inner journey of life.

 In this journey, I can understand the following and, on this occasion, not as the observer of myself, but the observer of the “whole”.
-If we possess the tools and dispose the correct use of them, we learn how to handle them properly and we can coordinate.
-This is like, when we dispose of how to operate an industrial tool or handle equipment.
+If we possess the tools and dispose of the correct use of them, we learn how to handle them properly and we can coordinate.
+This is like when we dispose of how to operate an industrial tool or handle the equipment.

 Discovering and accepting our true self